itachiever/devops_interviews/Mirafra_AMD.md

 6. Are you familiar with core Python programming concepts?

-7. Write a Python program to:

-Create a dictionary
+7. Write a Python program to: Create a dictionary, Insert key-value pairs, Print dictionary keys and values

-Insert key-value pairs

-Print dictionary keys and values

 8. Have you worked with Python? a) Explain Object-Oriented Programming (OOP) concepts.